lu211/centrality_social_networks/README.md

 # centrality_social_networks
-This repo is for the practial use of Wasserman &amp; Faust (1994) defined measures of centralisation in Python
+This repository is for the practial use of Wasserman &amp; Faust (1994) defined measures of centralization in Python